 - Risks caused by investments in new technologies (carbon-neutral cooling units planned worldwide until 2030) and investments in the generation of renewable energies (extensive installation of solar systems planned until 2030)

 We incorporate these risks in our medium-term risk management and assess risks for sales and costs, particularly those based on rising prices and decreasing availability of resources, taking social concerns into account.
-No risks subject to mandatory disclosure pursuant to § 289c Section 3 Sentence 1 Nos.
+No reportable risks as defined in § 289c Section 3 Sentence 1 Nos.
 3 and 4 of the German Commercial Code (HGB) were identified.

-From October 2019 to September 2020, METRO generated 247 kg of CO2-equivalents per square metre of selling and delivery space.
-This figure is down from 267 kg in the previous year’s period.
-Our goal is to reduce these emissions by 50% to 188 kg by 2030 compared with 2011.
-With the 34.3% savings we have achieved so far, we are on the right track.
+In 2021, we tightened our existing climate target: by 2040, we want to make our global business operations carbon neutral, mainly through our own initiatives.
+With the 37.3% savings we have achieved so far, we are on the right track.
+From October 2020 to September 2021, METRO generated 236 kg of CO2-equivalents per square metre of selling and delivery space.
+This compares to 247 kg in the same period last year.
 In 2019, METRO expanded the climate target to the supply chain and as the first German wholesale company set a recognised science-based target for itself.
 In it, METRO AG undertakes to reduce its Scope 1 and Scope 2 CO2 emissions by 60% per square metre of selling and delivery space by 2030 compared to 2011.
-A reduction of 31.1% has been achieved in this area since 2011.
+A reduction of 34.1% has been achieved in this area since 2011.
 Furthermore, METRO AG is committed to reducing absolute Scope 3 CO2 emissions (supply chain) by 15% by 2030 compared to 2018.
-Our goals for Scope 1 and Scope 2 are thus in line with the reductions required to keep global warming well below 2 °C by 2100 compared to pre-industrial levels.
+Our goals for Scope 1 and Scope 2 are thus in line with the reductions required to keep global warming well below 2°C by 2100 compared to pre-industrial levels.